dsprenkels/schopslet/README.md

 4.  the description of the debt;
 5.  and the amount of money owed for this debt.

-An example of this file may look like this:
+An example of this file may look like this (note that the script _expects_ the first line to contain column headers):

 use | name          | email             | description          | amount |
 ---:| ------------- | ----------------- | -------------------- | ------:|